-If OneNote because one of your most important tools, and you store most of your documents and information in OneNote, finding things is key.
-You can organize your notes into different notebooks, Sections groups, sections and pages but still it can be hard to find.
+If OneNote because one of your most important tools, and you store most of your documents and information in it, finding things is critical.
+You can organize your notes into different notebooks, Sections groups, sections, and pages, but still, it can be hard to find.
 That is why OneNote has a great search function built in.

 Password Protect Your Notes

-OneNote is not the place to store your critical information, but still sometimes you want just to make sure not everyone can quick access some information on your notebooks.
-So OneNote allows you to Password protect your sections.
+OneNote is not the place to store your critical information, but still, sometimes you want to make sure not everyone can quickly access some information on your notebooks.
+OneNote allows you to Password protect your sections.

 Insert spaces between notes

-If you take notes during a meeting or a class it often happens to me that I don’t have enough space between different things or I would like to add something between them.
-With the insert Space option you can make very easily space between your notes.
+If you take notes during a meeting or a class, it often happens to me that I don’t have enough space between different things or I would like to add something between them.
+With the insert Space option, you can make space between your notes very quickly.